awsdocs/aws-tools-ado-vsts-user-guide/doc_source/welcome.md

-# AWS Tools for Microsoft Visual Studio Team Services<a name="welcome"></a>
+# AWS Toolkit for Microsoft Azure DevOps<a name="welcome"></a>

-AWS Tools for Microsoft Visual Studio Team Services is an extension for Visual Studio Team Services \(VSTS\)\.
-It contains tasks you can use in build and release definitions in VSTS and Microsoft Team Foundation Server \(TFS\) to interact with AWS services\.
-AWS Tools for VSTS is available through the Visual Studio Marketplace\.
+AWS Toolkit for Microsoft Azure DevOps is an extension for Microsoft Azure DevOps \(formerly VSTS\)\.
+It contains tasks you can use in build and release definitions in Azure DevOps and Microsoft Azure DevOps Server \(previously named Visual Studio Team Foundation Server\) to interact with AWS services\.
+AWS Toolkit for Azure DevOps is available through the Visual Studio Marketplace\.
 See the [Getting Started](getting-started.md) topic for more information\.

-You can use these tasks in a VSTS project or in an on\-premises Team Foundation Server environment\.
+You can use these tasks in an Azure DevOps project or in an on\-premises Azure DevOps Server environment\.
 The available AWS tasks include:

 **Deployment tasks**